IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

 Steps to template an IBM Cloud Classic, VPC, and VMware Environments for your Collection.

-Note: templating is not available for OpenShift Clusters.
+**Note:** Templating is not available for OpenShift Clusters or Systems instances.

 1. Got to https://techzone.ibm.com/my/reservations